getodk/governance/GOVERNANCE.md

 ## <a name="contribution-process"></a>Contribution process

 Anyone can contribute to the project, regardless of their skills, as there are many ways to contribute.
 For instance, a contributor might be active on the mailing lists and issue trackers, or might supply patches.

 Contributors can also help by providing feedback helping new users recommending the project to others, testing and reporting or fixing bugs, requesting new features, writing and updating software, creating artwork, writing or updating documentation, and translating.

-The [developer mailing list](https://groups.google.com/forum/#!forum/opendatakit-developers) is the most appropriate place for a contributor to ask for help when making their first contribution.
+The [ODK Forum development Category](https://forum.opendatakit.org/c/development) is the most appropriate place for a contributor to ask for help when making their first contribution.

 ## <a name="decision-making-process"></a>Decision making process